 Chinese Money Plant

-The Chinese Money Plant is one of the most desired plants on social media, with its coin shaped glossy green leaves that can be super easily recognisable.
+The Chinese Money Plant is one of the most desired plants on social media, with its coin shaped glossy green leaves that can are super easily recognisable.
 These plants are generally very easy to take care of as you only need to avoid direct sunlight and rotate the plant every second day.
 Even though this is one of the most popular plants on the internet, they still contribute to removing toxin's such as Formaldehyde and Xylene from your indoor spaces.

 The Philodendron Birkin is a small but powerful little plant.
 As its leaves are also quite large for how small this plant is, it really does help reduce toxin's such as formaldehyde.
 These little plants are perfect for a bedroom or a study as they can help improve air quality whilst retaining their small size.
 They're also pretty easy to take care of as you only need to make sure they stay hydrated and have some nice indirect sunlight!